Chsamir/chsamir.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 - Optimization & Fitting on Manifolds
 - Machine Learning & Artificial Intelligence

-- Statistical Shape Analysis: Functional, curves, surfaces, 4D, etc.
+- Statistical Shape Analysis: Functional, curves, and surfaces
 - Inference, Regression and Classification in high Dimension & Manifold Embedding
 - Spatio-temporal Processes

 With different applications to real world probelms.